 The romantic notion of having a single camera with a fixed focal length is also compelling.
 In time, you’ll be able to “see” your images before you bring the camera to your eye or put your tripod down.

 For those who want the ultimate in optic fidelity at any focal length, look no further.
-Remarkably, this list hasn’t seen any change since the last iteration.

 Body: Take your pick.